-- 111. OCA-GH will need to reallocate its already limited resources to inform and educate mail voters about the complicated set of rules regarding when they can provide which particular acceptable identification number in order to comply with SB 1 Section 5.02.
-Moreover, in order to prevent rejection of their ballots, OCA-GH will need to provide additional education to ensure that members and the community are especially careful when writing down numbers to be sure not to invert or omit any particular digit.
-This will require significant efforts because (as already mentioned) a significant portion of the community that OCA-GH serves does not use Arabic numerals, making replication of these characters error prone.
-The time, staffing, and money that OCA-GH will need to account for this new rule will take away from OCA-GH's resources to engage with more voters who it would otherwise have been able to engage but for these additional burdens put in place by SB 1. - 112.
+- 99. OCA-GH will need to use its limited resources to inform and educate mail voters about the complicated decision tree as to when they can provide which acceptable number.
+Additionally, in order to prevent rejection of their ballots, additional education must be produced to ensure that members and the community are especially careful when writing down numbers to be sure not to invert any particular digit.
+This will require significant efforts because a significant portion of the community that OCA-GH serves does not use Arabic numerals, making replication of these characters error prone.
+The time, staffing, and money that OCA-GH will need to account for this new rule will take away from OCA-GH's resources to engage with more voters who it would otherwise have been able to engage but for these additional burdens. - 100.
 LWVTX will need to divert resources in order to educate members, constituents, and the public about the new burdensome and immaterial requirements for voting by mail.
-LWVTX will need to create materials to educate mail voters on the complicated decision tree of when they can provide which number under Section 5.02.
-LWVTX will also need to reassign members of its limited staff to answer questions from voters who do not understand SB 1's new, complicated requirements.
-In the absence of SB 1, these staff members would be focusing on programs that advance LWVTX's organizational mission.
-Additionally, LWVTX will need to divert resources from its political power-building programming (e.g., canvassing, circulating petitions, GOTV efforts, distributing flyers, holding town halls, giving voters rides to the polls, and gathering petition signatures), to explaining to individuals who have either a driver's license number or Social Security number but are unable to access it, that unless they can find that number they will be unable to vote by mail, and then subsequently helping individuals try to either recall or locate their identification numbers.
-LWVTX's investment in these countermeasures will prevent it from using staffing, time, and money on its regular activities of educating and encouraging its members and the general public on not only voting rights, voter registration, and upcoming elections but also other issues, such as health and the environment.
+LWVTX will need to create materials to educate mail voters the complicated decision tree of when they can provide which number.
+LWVTX will also need to divert staffing to answer questions from voters who do not understand the new complicated requirements.
+Additionally, LWVTX will need to divert resources to explaining to individuals who have either a driver's license number or Social Security number but are unable to access it, that unless they can find that number they will be unable to vote by mail, and then subsequently helping individuals try to either recall or locate their identification numbers.
+LWVTX's use of need to use these resources will prevent it from using staffing, time and money on its regular activities of educating and encouraging its members and the general public on not only voting rights, voter registration, and upcoming elections but also other issues, such as health and the environment.